FenixAlliance/ABS.Docs.Web/English/Products/Alliance-Passport-Services.md

 ## How to get started?

 The Alliance Business Suite enables developers and non-developers alike to easily configure and manage security.
-The Alliance Passport Services Library contains features for managing authentication, authorization, data protection, HTTPS enforcement, app secrets, XSRF/CSRF prevention, and CORS management.
+The Alliance Passport Services Engine contains features for managing authentication, authorization, data protection, HTTPS enforcement, app secrets, XSRF/CSRF prevention, and CORS management.
 These security features allow you to build robust yet secure Alliance Business Suite apps.

 ## Alliance Business Suite security features

-The Alliance Business Suite provides many tools and libraries to secure your apps including built-in identity providers, but you can use third-party identity services such as Facebook, Twitter, and LinkedIn.
+The Alliance Business Suite provides many tools and libraries to secure your apps including built-in identity providers, MFA TOTP (Time-based One-time Password Algorithm) support, but you can use third-party identity services such as Facebook, Twitter, and LinkedIn, or even enterprise services such as Azure AD, Azure AD B2C, and AWS Cognito (preview).
 With the Alliance Business Suite, you can easily manage app secrets, which are a way to store and use confidential information without having to expose it in the code.

 ## Authentication vs. Authorization
-Authentication is a process in which a user provides credentials that are then compared to those stored in an operating system, database, app, or resource.
-If they match, users authenticate successfully, and can then perform actions that they're authorized for, during an authorization process.
+Authentication is a process in which a user provides credentials that are then compared to those stored by an operating system, database, app, or resource.
+If they match, users are authenticated successfully, and can then perform actions that they're authorized for, during an authorization process.
 The authorization refers to the process that determines what a user is allowed to do.

 Another way to think of authentication is to consider it as a way to enter a space, such as a server, database, app, or resource, while authorization is which actions the user can perform to which objects inside that space (server, database, or app).

 ## Understanding how APS works
-Before you create users, you should understand how APS+IAM works.
+Before you create Account Holders or businessesTenants, you should understand how APS enables IAM workflows.

-**Alliance Passport Services** (commonly known as "**APS**") is an Identity Framework that provides the infrastructure necessary to control authentication and authorization for the Alliance Business Suite.
+**Alliance Passport Services** (commonly known as "**APS**") is an Identity Engine that provides the infrastructure necessary to control authentication and authorization for the Alliance Business Suite.

 The **Identity and Access Management** Module ("**IAM**") is an extension built on top of the Alliance Passport Services Framework to allow users and applications to connect to certain Alliance Business Suite instances.